Jewellery Guides

 Are people spending less on engagement rings due to the cost of living?

-How can I buy a diamond engagement ring on a budget?
+9 tips to buy a diamond engagement ring on a budget

-Diamond engagement rings can range in price from around £1,400, into the several thousands, tens of thousands and beyond - but the good news is, there are a number of ways to make sure you're getting the diamond engagement ring for your budget, without compromising on its beauty or quality.
+Diamond engagement rings can range in price from around £1,400 to several thousand, tens of thousands and beyond.
+The good news is that there are a number of ways to save for an engagement ring on a budget, without compromising on its beauty or quality.

 1. Avoid flawless diamonds